Guide to U.S Shield Nickels

 The nickel denomination was born out of the need for small circulating coinage.
 In the years before, during, and immediately after the American Civil War, citizens hoarded silver, gold, and even copper coins for their intrinsic value.
 Various substitutes were used to fill the gap including encased postage stamps and fractional currency.
 After a scandal in which the head of the Currency Bureau put his own face on the five-cent note, other solutions were sought.

-On March 3, 1865 a bill passed authorizing the production of the 3 cent piece, with with a composition of 75% copper and 25% nickel and weight of 30 grains.
-Soon afterward, a 5 cent piece of the same metallic composition was suggested by United States Mint Director James Pollock.
-The House coinage subcommittee suggested a weight of 5 grams (77.16 grains), which was ultimately adopted.
-The bill was passed on May 16, without considerable debate and the new nickel 5 cent piece was born.
+On March 3, 1865 a bill was passed authorizing the production of the three cent piece with a composition of 75% copper and 25% nickel.
+After initial success with the denomination, United States Mint Director James Pollock recommended a five cent piece with the same metallic composition.
+The House of Representatives coinage subcommittee suggested a weight of 5 grams (77.19 grains), which was ultimately adopted.
+The bill was passed on May 16, 1866 without considerable debate and the new nickel five cent piece was authorized.

 Several different designs options were explored, and a considerable number of patterns were created by the Mint’s Chief Engraver James Barton Longacre.
 Some interesting options included busts of George Washington and Abraham Lincoln on the obverse.
 However, ultimately the Treasury Secretary chose a simple design featuring a shield motif, which was similar to the design of the previously introduced two cent piece.

 The obverse design of the Shield Nickel features a large shield with a cross at the top and laurel branches to the sides.
 The shield contains thirteen vertical stripes bound by an upper section of horizontal lines, representing the unity of the states leading to the strength in the federal government.
 A pair of crossed arrows are visible behind the base of the shield.
 The motto IN GOD WE TRUST appears above with the date below.